 8. Pictures of Santa in the house

-Leave a camera somewhere in the house on Christmas Eve and take photos of Santa leaving gifts under the tree.
-This idea takes a bit more work, but a Santa hat, a big red jacket and black boots along with a helpful friend or partner will do the trick and you’ll have some fun mocking up the pics too!
+Take 'photos' of Santa leaving gifts under the tree.
+This idea takes a bit more work, but a Santa hat, a big red jacket and black boots along with a helpful friend or partner will do the trick and you'll have some fun staging the pics too!